-Given the immediate and inevitable impacts of a warming climate, it is important to address how Canada should protect its food systems to be resilient to climate change.
-Both short and long term strategies are necessary involving action from all levels of government, industry and individual households.
+Given the immediate and inevitable impacts of a warming climate, it is important to address how Canadians should improve their food systems to be resilient to climate change.
+Both short- and longterm strategies are necessary, involving action from government, industry and local stakeholders.

-Government can play a vital role in improving the adaptive capacity of the agricultural and agri-food sector to the effects of climate change.
-In 2003 the Agricultural Policy Framework (APF) was created by federal, provincial and territorial governments to help the agri-food industry adapt to changing consumer needs and demands (AAFC 2008, 7).
-APF was replaced by "Growing Forward," Canada's 2008 to 2012 agricultural policy framework, with more than \$1.3 billion in funding for programs and services to support the agricultural sector (AAFC 2008, 10-11).
-Many of the programs involve business risk management initiatives, such as AgriInsurance and AgriRecovery, to assist farmers who experience extensive loss.15 These initiatives are a step in the right direction to increase the resiliency of the agriculture and agri-food sectors.
-However, Canada would also benefit from creating a National Food Strategy.
-This strategy should be developed through consultations with key stakeholders in industry, NGOs, government, academia and consumers, and should outline a vision for the future of food in Canada.16
+Federal, provincial/territorial and municipal governments can play a vital role in improving the adaptive capacity of the agriculture and agrifood sectors.
+In 2003 the Agricultural Policy Framework (APF) was created to help industry adapt to changing consumer needs and demands.
+APF was replaced by Growing Forward, Canada's 2008 to 2012 agricultural policy framework, with a budget of \$1.3 billion for programs and services to support the agricultural sector (AAFC 2008, 10-11).
+Many of the programs involve business risk management initiatives, such as AgriInsurance and AgriRecovery, to assist farmers who experience extensive loss.18 These initiatives are a step in the right direction to increase the resiliency of the agriculture and agri-food sectors; however, it would also be beneficial to create a National Food Strategy.
+This strategy should be developed in consultation with key stakeholders in industry, NGOs, government, academia and consumers, and should outline a vision for the future of food in Canada.19

 In addition to policy measures, all levels of government should invest more in climateconscious infrastructure.
-At a time when so much of the infrastructure in Canada requires replacement, it is highly beneficial to incorporate changing climate conditions and adaptive measures into infrastructure design (Industry Canada 2006, 7).
+At a time when so much of the infrastructure in Canada requires replacement, it would be highly beneficial to incorporate changing climate conditions and adaptive measures into infrastructure design.
 The design of the Confederation Bridge is an example of successful consideration of the effects of climate change.
 The bridge is constructed such that it can withstand up to one metre of sea-level rise (Industry Canada 2006, 12).
-Employing this same logic, building codes, road and bridge design, water pipe construction and other infrastructure could be updated based on
+Employing this same logic, building codes, road and bridge design, water pipe construction and other infrastructure could be updated based on current research about the expected impacts of climate change in order to increase the resiliency and longevity of infrastructure in Canada.